Cornell-Tech-Urban-Tech-Hub/BusObservatory-API/src/pages/index.md

         return df

-## Performance, Restricitons, and Technical API Details
+## Performance, Restrictions, and Technical API Details

-#### Rate Limiting
+#### Latency
-This service is not intended to be a backend for web services, and is implemented entirely through serverless technologies.
+This service is implemented entirely through serverless technologies.
+It not intended to be a backend for web services.
 You may experience response times in excess of 60 seconds for bulk data requests.
-#### Restrictions
+#### Rate Limiting
-We are not currently implementing any access restrictions for this service.
-However, API access is rate limited.
+API access is rate limited.
 If you receive a `429 Too Many Requests` error, please wait and try again later.
 ####  API Technical Documentation
-For full details on endpoints, required arguments, and response formats, see our [Swagger UI]("https://api.buswatcher.org/docs") and [Redoc]("https://api.buswatcher.org/redoc") pages.
+For full details on endpoints, required arguments, and response formats, see our [Swagger UI](https://api.buswatcher.org/docs) and [Redoc](https://api.buswatcher.org/redoc) pages.